mozey/solid/README.md

 ### Benefits of SOLID Principles

-**Maintainability**:
+Clean Architecture is a way to develop software with low coupling.
+The architecture is divided into layers, with the core business logic in the center and external concerns (like UI, database) in the outer layers.
+Dependencies flow inwards, towards the core business logic.
+Inner layers don't depend on outer layers.

+SOLID principles provide guidelines for creating well-designed components that fit within the layers of Clean Architecture.

+By applying both SOLID principles and Clean Architecture, you can create software that is:

+**Maintainable**:
-Makes code easier to understand, modify, and maintain over time.
+Is easier to understand, modify, and maintain over time.

-**Scalability**:
-Promotes code that can be easily extended and scaled to accommodate new features and requirements.

-**Flexibility**:
-Enables code that is adaptable to changing needs and technologies.

-**Testability**:
-Easier to write unit tests for individual classes and components.

-**Reusability**:
+**Reusable**:
 Encourages the creation of reusable code components that can be used in different parts of the system.

+**Flexible**:
+Enables code that is adaptable to changing requirements, and independent of the underlying technologies.

+**Testable**:
+Easier to write test for specific functionality.
+Write unit tests for individual components.
+Integration and end-to-end tests for groups of components, swapping out dependencies for stubs (test doubles with pre-programmed responses) and mocks (test doubles with expectations) as required

+**Scalable**:
+Clean Architecture is easier to optimise, new features and requirements can be implemented without negatively impacting the performance of existing code.